Truthful Aggregation of Budget Proposals: Introduction

-Among this large family of incentive compatible mechanisms, we find one that satisfies our proportionality requirement.
+Among this large family of incentive-compatible mechanisms, we find one that satisfies our proportionality requirement.
 This moving phantom mechanism is obtained when phantoms are placed uniformly between 0 and a value $x\ge 0$ which increases until the coordinate-wise medians sum to one.
 To analyze this mechanism, we prove that the aggregate found by this mechanism can be interpreted as the clearing prices in a market system, and hence call it the \emph{independent markets} mechanism.
 This reveals an unexpected connection between market prices and generalized medians that may be of broader interest.
 The independent markets mechanism can also be justified from a game-theoretic perspective as the unique Nash equilibrium of a natural voting game.
-Thus, this proportional moving phantom mechanism has two alternative interpretations: \begin{enumerate}

-\item Market interpretation: For each alternative, we set up a market in which $x$ units of a divisible good are sold.
+Thus, this proportional moving phantom mechanism has two alternative interpretations: \begin{enumerate} \item Market interpretation: For each alternative, we set up a market in which $x$ units of a divisible good are sold.
 This amount $x$ is the same across all markets.
 Each voter has a value for the good in market $j$ that is equal to the fraction of the budget that the voter would prefer be allocated to alternative $j$ in the budget division setting, and has \$1 to spend in each market.
 Increase $x$ until the point at which the market clearing prices across these independent markets sum to \$1.
-At this point, the market clearing prices are exactly the aggregate division output by the independent markets moving phantom mechanism.
+At this point, the market clearing prices are exactly the aggregate division selected by the independent markets moving phantom mechanism.